A lone bull elk moves through a scorched forest, a powerful reminder of nature’s ability to rebuild

 A bull elk bugles to his harem during an afternoon rest

-I want to acknowledge the tragedy this fire brought to the community of Jasper—the lives disrupted, the livelihoods affected.
+I want to acknowledge the tragedy this fire brought to the community of Jasper—the lives disrupted, and the livelihoods affected.
 My heart goes out to all those impacted.
 Recovery will take time, but if there’s one thing nature teaches us, it’s that with time comes renewal.